On AAL Institute of Art History

 Since 2003, IAH publishes the scientific journal Mākslas Vēsture un Teorija (“Art History and Theory”; editor in chief Elita Grosmane, ISSN 1691-0869) that saw issue No. 25 in 2021.
 The journal aims to present new and important studies of art and architecture in Latvia as well as in the Baltic Sea region to professionals of the field and other interested readers in both Latvia and abroad; it also intends to promote theoretical and methodological developments.
 Articles are available for the international audience in Central and Eastern European Online Library (CEEOL) and the full-text data base EBSCO Art Source (since 2012).
 The journal is indexed at the Central European Journal of Social Sciences and Humanities (CEJSH) and Kunstbibliotheken Fachverbund Florenz-München-Rom (Kubikat).
 Since 2018, the scholarly articles are indexed at SCOPUS.

-In 2007, IAH initiated the monographic series of doctoral dissertations in art history defended at AAL; six publications have been issued so far – on the history of Latvian art theory (Stella Pelše, 2007), Jesuits’ contribution to the art and architecture of Latvia (Kristīne Ogle, 2008), Riga City Architect Johann Daniel Felsko in the 19th century (Daina Lāce, 2012), medieval construction history and architectural sculpture of Riga Dom Cathedral (Agnese Bergholde, 2015), Riga architecture and urban planning in the second half of the 17th century (Anna Ancāne, 2016) and painted decorations of ethnographic dowry furniture (Inese Sirica, 2020).
-Upcoming is the publication about decorative painting in Riga’s interiors in the 16th to 18th centuries (Vija Strupule).
+In 2007, IAH initiated the monographic series of doctoral dissertations in art history defended at AAL; seven publications have been issued so far – on the history of Latvian art theory (Stella Pelše, 2007), Jesuits’ contribution to the art and architecture of Latvia (Kristīne Ogle, 2008), Riga City Architect Johann Daniel Felsko in the 19th century (Daina Lāce, 2012), medieval construction history and architectural sculpture of Riga Dom Cathedral (Agnese Bergholde, 2015), Riga architecture and urban planning in the second half of the 17th century (Anna Ancāne, 2016), painted decorations of ethnographic dowry furniture (Inese Sirica, 2020) and decorative painting in Riga’s interiors in the 16th to 18th centuries (Vija Strupule, 2023).

 IAH organizes national and international scientific conferences and gathers their materials in collected articles.
 Some of these are published in collaboration with the Publishing House Neputns in the series Materiāli Latvijas mākslas vēsturei (“Materials for the art history of Latvia”; 8 volumes, 2000–2012).
-Upcoming is the collection of articles edited by Anna Ancāne, following the international conference “The Migration of Artists and Architects in Central and Northern Europe, 1560–1900” (2019).
+In 2022 the collection of articles edited by Anna Ancāne, following the international conference “The Migration of Artists and Architects in Central and Northern Europe, 1560–1900”, was published.

 IAH also supports cultural education and scientific tourism in the form of both digital and printed guidebooks, cooperates with Latvian and foreign museums in curating exhibitions and participates in international projects of research and popularisation of cultural heritage, such as “Medieval Architecture in Livonia” (https://www.maliv.eu/en/startseite-english/, 2020–2022), etc.